raphael-group/hatchet/docs/source/doc_plot_cn.md

 plot-cn produces several informative plots concerning the copy-number states and proportions for the inferred clones from multiple tumor samples of a patient.
 In additionl, plot-cn can also produce some informative plots to compare the solutions obtained on different patients.

+When `plot_cn = True` is indicated in `hatchet.ini`, the command `plot-cn-1d2d` will also be run.
+This command produces alternate plots in which bins are colored by cluster and colors match across samples between the 2D cluster view and 1D genomic view.
+In addition, these plots show the expected positions of the assigned copy-number states as labeled points in the 2D plots and black bars in the 1D plots.

 ## Input

 plot-cn considers in input one or more tab-separated files.
 Each of these files contains the inferred copy-number states and clone proportions for clustered genomic bins and has the following format: